Listpack is a memory-efficient format to store a list of strings. It's a single, contiguous block of memory, which is great for cache performance.

 - Strings: Length is stored using

-encodings based on the string's byte length.
+6-bit, 12-bit, or 32-bit encodings based on the string's byte length.

 - Backlen: This is the magic for traversing backward!
 It stores the length of the *previous* entry, allowing efficient navigation from tail to head.
 It's also variable-length encoded.